zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Storage parameters and performance test.md

 **IOPS**

-IOPS stands for Input/Output Operations per Second, which means the amount of write or read operations can be done in one second.
+IOPS stands for Input/Output Operations per Second, which means the amount of write or read operations that can be done each second.
 Transaction-intensive applications are sensitive to IOPS.

 The following table lists the most common performance characteristics measured: sequential operations and random operations.